Fayetteville man held without bond in murder case

 Judge Robin Green held a bond hearing Friday for Wilson Figueroa-Matos, who was arrested in connection with capital murder, abuse of corpse, tampering with physical evidence and terroristic threatening.
-Prosecutors have not filed formal charges against him.
+Prosecutors haven't filed formal charges against him.

 Figueroa-Matos, 39, is accused of killing 25-year-old Kevin Gonzalez.
 His skeletal remains were found March 27, 2020, in an area near Decatur.
 The remains were sent to the Arkansas State Crime Laboratory and identified as Gonzalez, according to court documents.